ni/nimble/CONTRIBUTING.md

 1. The `UI Tests` status check is designed to highlight any visual changes included in the changeset.
 The developer (that's you!) should review the `UI Tests` status check in Chromatic, and if all changes are intentional or expected, mark the components as **approved**.
 1. The `UI Review` status check is designed to collect feedback from UX and visual designers.
 Using the Chromatic review tooling, invite designers to review and approve the component changes.

+When submitting Pull Requests, use squash merges and copy the PR description into the squash commit message.
+Including the PR description makes it easier to see relevant history at a glance.

 ## Installing dependencies